The Montreal Convention: Passengers' Rights

 The Montreal Convention: Background

-MC99 is an important part of international aviation history.
+MC99 is an important part of international air transportation history.
 Although the topic of air passenger rights seems to be relatively new, the first treaty governing international air travel is almost a century old.

 In 1929, the Warsaw Convention was signed with the goal to establish common rules for international flights.

-The document, originally signed by 156 parties, set standards for air travel that passengers today know well and take for granted like mandatory passenger tickets, baggage documentation for checked luggage, and carrier liability in case of injury or death.
+The document, originally signed in Warsaw on 12 October 1929 by 156 parties, set standards for air travel that passengers today know well and take for granted.
+Examples include mandatory passenger tickets, baggage documentation for checked luggage, and carrier liability in case of injury or death.

-The Warsaw Convention was amended twice before the aviation industry recognised the need to modernise, integrate and simplify the already existing regulations and created the Montreal Convention.
+The Warsaw Convention was amended twice before the aviation industry recognised the need to modernise, integrate and simplify the already existing regulations.
+As a result The Montreal Convention was signed in 1999 and it replaced the Warsaw Convention.

 What is new in the Montreal Convention?

-The Montreal Convention coined the term strict liability.
-This means that the passenger does not have to prove what the pilot or air carrier did wrong.
+More specifically, MC99 coined the term strict liability.
+This means that you don’t have to prove what the pilot or air carrier did wrong.
 It is presumed that aviation accidents are clearly not the passenger’s fault.
 As a result, accidents on international flights are automatically deemed the airline’s liability.

 The Montreal Convention however also took away the right to compensation for some types of damages.
 Passengers cannot recover punitive damages or damages for purely psychological trauma.

-Additionally, MC99 allowed for travel tickets to be delivered in electronic form.
-So today you can simply print out your ticket at home or even scan your Mobile boarding pass at the airport.
+Additionally, MC99 made it possible for travel tickets to be delivered in electronic form.
+Thanks to that, you can now simply print out your ticket at home or even scan your Mobile boarding pass at the airport.

 When does the Montreal Convention apply?